weltliteratur/blog/_drafts/2023-11-28-Key-Passages.markdown

   </tbody>
 </table>

 Considerably more difficult to identify are quotations which are shorter than 5 words.
-In A Novel Approach for Identification and Linking of Short Quotations in Scholarly Texts and Literary Works, we develop and compare two approaches to tackle this challenge, _ProQuo_ and _ProQuoLM_.
+In _A Novel Approach for Identification and Linking of Short Quotations in Scholarly Texts and Literary Works_[^2], we develop and compare two approaches to tackle this challenge, _ProQuo_ and _ProQuoLM_.

+[^2]: Accepted at JCLS 2023 and soon to be published.

->Our main idea behind ProQuo is to use the references corresponding to long quotations as examples to distinguish references corresponding to short quotations from other text in parentheses and other references, for example, Bible references or references to other literary works.
-We then extract relations between short quotations and references and use that information and the position of long quotations as anchors to link short quotations to the literary work.
+For ProQuo, we use the (page) references for long quotations as examples to tell apart (page) references for short quotations from other text in parenthesis.
+This includes references like those to the Bible or other literary works.
+We then relate short quotes to their source in the literary work by figuring out the relationships between the quotes and references.
+We also use the positions of long quotes as guides to link short quotations to the correct passage of the literary work.

->
->The second approach is a more general, language model based approach where we fine-tune a German Bert for classification.
-For this second approach, we first extract candidates for short quotations and then use a fine-tuned language model to filter the candidates.
+For our second approach, ProQuoLM, we fine-tune a German BERT for classification.
+First, we identify potential short quotes, and then use the fine-tuned model to filter them.

-&mdash; Arnold & Jäschke 2023

 <table>
   <thead>